bridgetownrb/bridgetown/bridgetown-website/src/_docs/islands.md

 The term [Islands Architecture](https://jasonformat.com/islands-architecture) was coined a few years ago by frontend architect Katie Sylor-Miller and further popularized by Preact creator Jason Miller.
 It describes a way of architecting website frontends around independent component trees, all rendered server-side initially as HTML but then "hydrated" on the frontend independently of one another.

-Starting in Bridgetown 1.3, **we're bringing islands architecture to you** with a seamless integration between our [backend components](/docs/components) and our [esbuild frontend bundling system](/docs/frontend-assets).
-And for even more flexibility, you can even orient your Roda routes around "islands" for a truly modular approach to web development.
+Starting in Bridgetown 1.3, **we're bringing islands architecture to you** with a seamless integration between our [view components](/docs/components) and our [esbuild frontend bundling system](/docs/frontend-assets).
+And for even more flexibility, you can even orient your Roda routes around "islands" for a truly modular, full-stack approach to web development.

 This is an early step forward for the framework, so your feedback is crucial as we increasingly align our best practices with the latest improvements across the industry.